mattscripted/roadmapsh-task-tracker/README.md

 Track and manage tasks via CLI:
 - Add, update, and delete tasks
 - Mark a task as todo, in progress, or done
-- List all tasks with optional filter (todo, in progress, done)
+- List all tasks with optional status filter (todo, in progress, done)

 Constraints:
 - Store tasks in a JSON file